-Xenomania’s New Girl Group, Unperfect Release Their Debut EP ‘Yeah, Why Not’
+Xenomania’s New Girl Group, Unperfect, Release Their Debut EP, ‘Yeah, Why Not’

 The single has achieved over 193,000 streams on Spotify alone and was followed up with a number of remixes.

-Their press release states that they went to LA to shoot four music videos in four days and that they already have their next seven music videos shot and planned and mapped out for the next 18 months.
+Their press release states that they went to Los Angeles to shoot four music videos in four days and that they already have their next seven music videos shot and planned and mapped out for the next 18 months.

 A couple of months after the release of their debut single, the group released their debut EP, Yeah, Why Not.
 The project consists of five tracks, four which are originals and one which is a cover.
-The original version of “Gots To Give The Girl” isn’t included, however, an unreleased acoustic version is the EP’s closing number.
+The original version of “Gots To Give The Girl” isn’t included, however — an unreleased acoustic version is the EP’s closing number.

-Never been heard tracks, “Looking For A Hug,” “Rope”, and “So Jaded” are followed by a cover version of The 1975’s “TOOTIMETOOTIMETOOTIME.”
-The single is taken from the band’s third studio album, A Brief Inquiry into Online Relationships which won British Album Of The Year at this year’s BRIT Awards.
+The tracks “Looking For A Hug,” “Rope”, and “So Jaded,” which have never been aired prior to the EP’s release, are followed by a cover version of The 1975’s “TOOTIMETOOTIMETOOTIME.”
+The single is taken from the band’s third studio album, A Brief Inquiry into Online Relationships, which won British Album Of The Year at this year’s BRIT Awards.
 The record became their third consecutive No. 1 album in the U.K.

-NME reported that Unperfect are “tearing up the girl pop rule book” and that it’s about time someone did that.
+NME reported that Unperfect is “tearing up the girl pop rule book” and that it’s about time someone did that.